balance-platform/ex_pression/README.md

 Full language description can be found in [FULL_DESCRIPTION.md](./FULL_DESCRIPTION.md)

 ## Implementation
 String representation of expression is parsed into AST form.
-Parsing is done with PEG grammar parser [xpeg](https://github.com/zevv/xpeg).
-Grammar is defined in module `ExPression.Parsing.Grammar`.
+Parser is done with PEG grammar parser [xpeg](https://github.com/zevv/xpeg).
+Grammar is defined in module `ExPression.Parser.Grammar`.
-AST interpretation logic is written in plain `Elixir` in module `ExPression.Interpreting`.
+AST interpretation logic is written in plain `Elixir` in module `ExPression.Interpreter`.

 ## Contribution
 Feel free to make a pull request.
 All contributions are appreciated!